Enhancing our Downtown Streets

 Status of Projects

-Legion will be constructed in 2020.
+Legion was constructed in 2020.
 Franklin will be constructed in 2021.
-To learn more about these projects, watch the City Council Study Session presentation.
+To learn more about these projects, watch the April 16th, 2019 City Council Study Session presentation.

 Capitol and Washington have not yet been designed.
 Construction of these two projects will be after 2022.
 See details about each project below.